yuhonghong66/kkulma.github.io/_posts/2017-04-24-determining-optimal-number-of-clusters-in-your-data.md

+### QUICK INTRO

 Recently, I worked a bit with **cluster analysis**: the common method in [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) that uses datasets without labeled responses to draw inferences.
-I know that in 3 months time I won't remember a thing from everything I learnt now, so here noted things that I found most useful.

-### QUICK INTRO

 Clustering algorithms aim to establish a structure of your data and assign a cluster/segment to each datapoint based on the input data.
 Most popular clustering learners (e.g. k-means) expect you to specify the number of segments to be found.
 However, clusters as such don't exist in firm reality, so more often than not you don't know what is the optimal number of clusters for a given dataset.